Euronext Amsterdam: History

 The Amsterdam stock exchange is considered the oldest "modern" securities market in the world.
-It was created shortly after the establishment of the Dutch East India Company (Dutch: Nederlandse Oost-Indische Compagnie or Vereenigde Oost-Indische Compagnie, English: United East-Indian Company) in 1602 when equities began trading on a regular basis as a secondary market to trade its shares.
+It was created shortly after the establishment of the Dutch East India Company (Vereenigde Oostindische Compagnie abbreviated VOC) in 1602 when equities began trading on a regular basis as a secondary market to trade its shares.
 Prior to that, the market existed primarily for the exchange of commodities.
 It was subsequently renamed the Amsterdam Bourse and was the first to formally begin trading in securities.
-The Sephardic Jewish writer Joseph de la Vega's Confusion of Confusions (1688) is the first full-length work about the stock exchange, its participants and shareholders.
+Joseph de la Vega's Confusion of Confusions (1688) is the first full-length work about the stock exchange, its participants and shareholders.

 In 1602, the States General of the Netherlands granted the VOC a 21-year charter over all Dutch trade in Asia and quasi-governmental powers.
 The monopolistic terms of the charter effectively granted the VOC complete authority over trade defenses, war armaments, and political endeavors in Asia.
 The high level of risk associated with trade in Asia gave the VOC its private ownership structure.
 Following in the footsteps of the English East India Company, stock in the corporation was sold to a large pool of interested investors, who in turn received a guarantee of some future share of profits.
-In the Amsterdam East India House alone, 1,143 investors subscribed for over ƒ3,679,915 or €100 million in today's money.
+In the Amsterdam East India House alone, 1,143 investors subscribed for over ƒ3,679,915.